MrMarble/termsvg/CONTRIBUTING.md

 1. Make sure your changes pass the [pre-commit](https://pre-commit.com/) [hooks](.pre-commit-config.yaml).
-You can install the hooks in your work tree by running `pre-commit install` in your checked out copy.
+You can install the hooks in your work tree by running `task setup` in your checked out copy.
 1. Make sure all tests pass.
 If you add new functionality, add new tests.
 1. Send a pull request, including a description of the fix (referencing an existing issue if there's one).